LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/list-picker-template.md

 ### Overview

-[Business Chat List Picker](https://developer.apple.com/documentation/businesschatapi/messages_sent/interactive_messages/list_picker) enables human or automated agents to share a list of items and information about them while allowing the consumer to select multiple items and reply back with the selection.
+[Messages for Business List Picker](https://developer.apple.com/documentation/businesschatapi/messages_sent/interactive_messages/list_picker) enables human or automated agents to share a list of items and information about them while allowing the consumer to select multiple items and reply back with the selection.
 The following capabilities are supported:

 * Define items information — item name, description, image.
 * Item sections — divide your list of items into sections based on the product categories.
 * Multi-selection — Allow the consumer to select multiple items under multiple sections (brands can decide to turn multi-selction on some or all of the sections).
-* receivedMessage and replyMessage bubbles style structures — define the templates for the bubbles that are received by the consumer on the Business Chat thread, and replied to.
+* receivedMessage and replyMessage bubbles style structures — define the templates for the bubbles that are received by the consumer on the Messages for Business thread, and replied to.

 Using metadata properties, brands can define the received and reply bubble structures and enable multi-selection capabilities.

-Below is an image example of a Business Chat List Picker with multi-selection turned on:
+Below is an image example of a Messages for Business List Picker with multi-selection turned on:

 ![Apple Messages for Business List Picker Main](img/archive/abc-listpicker-1.jpg)   ![Apple Messages for Business List Picker list](img/archive/abc-listpicker-2.PNG)